 Crosby, Rust lead Penguins past Devils 5-1

+PITTSBURGH (AP) — The Pittsburgh Penguins weren’t happy with the way they finished Tuesday night’s game against the New Jersey Devils.

+Team captain Sidney Crosby set the tone on the first shift two nights later.

-PITTSBURGH (AP) — Sidney Crosby and Bryan Rust each scored their 19th goals of the season and the Pittsburgh Penguins defeated the New Jersey Devils 5-1 on Thursday night.
+Crosby and Bryan Rust each scored their 19th goals of the season and the Penguins defeated the Devils 5-1 on Thursday night.

+“(Crosby) was trying to make a huge statement to our team that we were going to respond the right way,” Penguins coach Mike Sullivan said.
+“They dominated the first shift and scored a goal.
+I think that’s a testament to his leadership.”

 Kasperi Kapanen returned to Pittsburgh’s lineup after missing 13 games with a left foot injury and had a goal and an assist.
 Teddy Blueger scored a short-handed goal, and Cody Ceci also scored for the Penguins.